Monday, February 1, 2021

 Callback: Chicago Fire "Funny What Things Remind Us"

-After this week's episode of Chicago Fire, I craved donuts.
+After watching this week's exciting episode of Chicago Fire, I craved some delicious donuts!
+Let's dive into the recap!

-"Funny What Things Remind Us" might be one of my favorite episodes of the season so far, with not only the drama between the two Kidd-Severide and Brett-Casey but also the human story that Boden took in this episode.
-Plus, Mouch gets outmatched against an old rival firefighter.
+"Funny What Things Remind Us" has quickly become my favorite episode of the season!
+It beautifully blends the intense drama between Kidd-Severide and Brett-Casey with the touching human story that Boden navigates in this episode.
+And let's not forget about Mouch—he faces off against an old rival firefighter, making it all the more exciting!

 Let's start with Boden because this was one of my favorite storylines in this episode; I was assigned headquarters after checking Lockout closed homes and bordered them up.
 He gets Severide to help, and as they check on one house, they meet someone who tells them they belong there.